Foundation: The International Review of Science Fiction

 The views expressed in the journal are those of the authors and do not necessarily coincide with those of the Editors or Editorial Team.

 Submissions to Foundation must meet the requirements of the style guide.
 Articles approx. 6000 words and double-spaced should be submitted to the Editor; reviews up to 1500 words and double-spaced should be submitted to the Book Reviews Editor (see Contacts).
-Books for review, clearly marked 'For Review', should be submitted to Allen Stroud at the following address:
+Books for review, clearly marked 'For Review', should be submitted to the following address:

 Single issues and back issues (starting with issue 21, February 1981) of Foundation can be purchased.
 For further details, please contact either the SFF librarian, Phoenix Alexander, at firstname.lastname@example.org, or our Membership Secretary, Roger Robinson, at email@example.com